 "The institute is a great opportunity for students to work with math and science professionals in real-world scenarios and see how what they learn in school can be the foundation for a successful career," said Jason Wilson, director of the Governor’s Office of Appalachia.
 "The Governor’s Office of Appalachia is proud to partner with Appalachian Regional Commission to provide this opportunity.
 It is my hope that we will have applicants from each school district in the region this year."

 High school teachers from grades 9-12 will be eligible to participate in the program and will be selected from math, science and technology disciplines.
 High school students who wish to participate must be at least 16 years of age by July 10, 2013.
 Middle school students who wish to participate must be between 12 and 14 years of age by July 14, 2013.
+High quality the best and most fashionable replica watchesswiss replica watches online of the replica watches store.
 Students will have 24 hours of chaperoned service and the program will cover all major expenses, including meals, lodging and transportation.
 High school teachers participating in the program will receive a stipend for their participation.

 Applications will be mailed to middle school and high school guidance counselors, and are also available on the Governor’s Office of Appalachia website.
 Application materials must be submitted directly to the Governor’s Office of Appalachia and received no later than February 27, 2013.